apache/druid/docs/development/extensions-contrib/delta-lake.md

 you ingest data stored in a Delta Lake table into Apache Druid.
 To use the Delta Lake extension, add the `druid-deltalake-extensions` to the list of loaded extensions.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

-The Delta input source reads the configured Delta Lake table and extracts all the underlying delta files in the table's latest snapshot.
+The Delta input source reads the configured Delta Lake table and extracts the underlying Delta files in the table's latest snapshot based on an optional Delta filter.
 These Delta Lake files are versioned Parquet files.

 ## Version support